pichayut/automated_chess/src/writeup/WriteUp.md

 ```
 Plot your results and discuss which number of processors works the best on each
 of the three boards.
-<pre>To look at our results, go <a href="./src/experiment/P3_Processors.pdf">here</a>.
+<pre>To look at our results, go <a href="./src/experiment/P3_Processors_100.pdf">here</a>.
 All of the tests were
-run on the Google Compute Engine.
-As a summary, we found that there was a large correlation
+run on the Google Compute Engine and we ran the test 50 different times.
+As a summary, we found that there
-between number of processors and the time taken to play each of our boards.
-For ease, we replotted
+was a large correlation between number of processors and the time taken to play each of our boards.
-the early and end game for both Jamboree and Parallel Minimax simply because the runtime for
-these two boards was significantly smaller than for the mid game.
-The end game was also replotted
-for Parallel Minimax since its runtime was significantly smaller than the early game.
 For the early game for both Jamboree and Parallel Minimax, we found that 16 processors was optimal.
 For the mid game for both Jamboree and Parallel Minimax, we found that 32 processors was optimal.
 For the end game for both Jamboree and Parallel Minimax, we found that 16 processors was optimal.
-Even though the early and end game could use the 32 processors, but we found that it didn't
+Even though the early and end game could use the 32 processors, we found that it didn't
 drastically change the timing, so we kept it down to 16 processors.

 Also, for this test, we only changed the white player and kept the black player at a depth of 4, cut-off